mukhortov/HESH-WordPress-Plugin/README.md

 #TODOs
+- design options menu
-- create options menu
+- dev options menu - just theme and fontsize
-- re-add window fullscreen
+  - add options that switch on the fly
+  - and save to user profile
+- save user options
+  - in php
 - build module loader
   - in php
-- save user options
-  - in php
+  - on the fly in js
+- re-add window fullscreen

 #HTML Editor Syntax Highlighter